 How I Pulled Off a Foreign Trip While On Minimum Wage

-A few years ago, I took a leap of faith right out of my comfort zone, over the Atlantic, to land in Ireland on a study program.
-As a broke college student then, this was an unbelievable accomplishment!
+A few years ago, I took a leap of faith out of my comfort zone and over the Atlantic to land in Ireland on a study program.
+As I was a broke college student, this was an unbelievable accomplishment!

-Under the program, American students had an opportunity to explore media and culture in Ireland.
-I was very excited until I attended the information session and was told how much the tab was.
+I was very excited about the program, which gave American students the opportunity to explore media and culture in Ireland — until I attended the information session and was told how much the tab was.
 I walked out, deflated.

-I received an education grant worth $1500 from my college.
-Then I started some serious saving at my $11 an hour part-time job.
-I put a tax refund of $2000 entirely to my Ireland fund.
+I received an education grant worth $1,500 from my college.
+Then I started some serious saving at my $11-per-hour part-time job.
+Plus, I put my tax refund of $2,000 entirely toward my Ireland fund.

 If you’re planning on longer-term travel, you might want to try a few of these money-saving hacks.